ssk8/brew_control/README.md

 Operation overview:
 Device should start in 0% duty configuration, rotate encoder to change duty.
 Click the encoder button to enter the PID temperature controller and toggle back to 0% duty cycle.
 Double click encoder button to change temperature setpoint.

+NOTE: onewire is not working on Rpi Pico/arduino!